mvvvv/stereokit-template/readme.md

 Then, go to the Stereokit-gradle-template project and transform it to your project:
 - by renaming the package.name in Cargo.toml,
-- by setting the right value for android.ndkVersion in gradle.properties,
 - by renaming cargo.libName (same as package.name from Cargo.toml), android.applicationId and android.main in gradle.properties,
 - by deleting or modifying the path and package's name of MainActivity.java (your choice impacts android.main &uarr; and android:hasCode attribute in AndroidManifest.xml),
 - and removing the .git folder in order to create yours.